 [ Marine engine controls ] are standardized to a single lever, which is able to select forward, neutral, and reverse gears in conjunction with governing the engine speed.
 Single lever handling under power is a more precise method than in the days of individual gear and throttle levers.

 Novices to sailing make the mistake of assuming that a yacht steers in much the same way as a car.
 When a [ boat turns ], it pivots about a point near its centre, with the stern swinging out away from the direction of the turn.
-In a confined space, when boat handling, be aware of the stern's swing as the yacht is turned.
+In a confined space, be aware of the stern's swing as the yacht is turned.
+On this page are some tips and skills required to competently handle a yacht under power.

-Boat handling expertly under power requires an understanding the propeller effect called [ prop walk ].
-The lower blade of a turning propeller rotates in denser water than the upper blade (as water density increases with depth) thus creating a paddle wheel effect.
+Boat handling expertly under power requires an understanding the propeller effect called [ prop walk or propeller walk ].
+To explain how prop walk occurs, the lower blade of a turning propeller rotates in denser water than the upper blade (as water density increases with depth) thus creating a paddle wheel effect.
 This has a tendency to push the stern sideways in the direction or the propeller rotation.
 A right-handed or clockwise-rotating propeller tends to "walk" the stern to starboard when moving forwards.
 The direction of rotation reverses in reverse gear when the yacht is going astern, with the propeller "walking" the stern to port.

 Going ahead, the rudder easily counters propeller walk after achieving steerage way.
-When going astern, the rudder becomes less effective on most yachts at slow reverse speeds with 'prop walk' or 'paddlewheel effect' becoming more apparent.
-It is wise to discover the extent and direction of of this effect when boat steering in reverse before leaving berth.
+When going astern, the rudder becomes less effective on most yachts at slow reverse speeds with prop walk or paddlewheel effect becoming more apparent.
+It is wise to discover the extent and direction of of this prop walk effect when steering a boat in reverse before leaving berth.

 Having tied the yacht up securely, engage reverse gear at half throttle and watch over the side to see the direction water turbulence appears.
-This indicates the flow off the propeller and if free to move, the stern swings away from the disturbance.
+This indicates the flow off the propeller and if free to move, the stern swings away from the disturbance therefore creating the paddle wheel effect.
+When steering control over propwalk is mastered it will aid in docking a sailboat under power in marinas and docks.

-Know the yacht's limitations so that manoeuvres can be planned to avoid difficult situations.
+Know the yacht's limitations so that manoeuvres can be planned to avoid difficult situations is the first of the boat handling tips.
 Wind effect on the boat helps or hinders boat steering.
 The wind blowing from the side pushes the yacht's bow downwind at slow speed.
-If this effect neutralizes the effect of prop walk or paddle wheel effect, reverse boat steering in a straight line is possible.
+If this effect neutralizes the effect of prop walk or paddle wheel effect, reverse the boat in a straight line is possible.
 Wind contributing to the prop walk effect, increases the effect and turns the bow rapidly downwind.

 The wind on the high sides and cabins of a yacht assists or hampers a [ turn ] depending on whether the turn is away from or toward the wind.
 Knowing the characteristics of a yacht in this situation becomes important when considering a turn in strong winds.
 A turn toward the wind produces a wider, slower turn, and a turn away from the wind, a tighter, faster turn.

-The use of the engine to manoeuvre in confined spaces requires learning the yacht’s behaviour in different conditions.
-Experiment with boat steering in a stretch of clear water in a straight line astern at different speeds and check the extent of propeller walk.
+The use of the engine to steer in confined spaces requires learning the yacht’s behaviour in different conditions.
+When practicing single engine boat handling skills, experiment with boat steering in a stretch of clear water in a straight line astern at different speeds and check the extent of propeller walk.
 See how tight a turning circle that can be achieved under full power, half power, and at low speed.

 Propeller walk allows a tighter turning circle in one direction, often when turning to port, going ahead or astern.
-When motoring astern, the effect of moving the tiller is reversed with the bow swinging in the direction of the tiller with the stern moving in the opposite direction.
+When reversing a yacht, the effect of moving the tiller is reversed with the bow swinging in the direction of the tiller with the stern moving in the opposite direction.
 Practice boat handling skills until proficient at turning the boat in tight spaces and plan for the unexpected with the anchor and sails ready for instant use.

 The most difficult manoeuvre under power is turning in a confined space.
 If there is no space to execute a power turn with the helm hard over, turn safely under full control using slow-speed handling skills involving prop walk and wind effects.